brendan-mcmahon/goaliphant/Project Plan.md

    - [x] `scheduled` should only show things that are scheduled in the future
    - [x] `all` should list all completed, incompleted, and scheduled things
    - [x] `today` (default) should list everything but scheduled items in the future
-10. **Custom GPT**
+10. **AI Integration**
-   - [ ] Create a custom GPT with OpenAI that will have access to the API as actions.
+   - [ ] Integrate with OpenAI to allow the bot to use GPT as an action.
+   - [ ] When a message is sent to the bot that doesn't start with a slash, the bot should use GPT to respond to the message.
+   - [ ] The OpenAI API call should utilize the tools feature so that the bot can call functions and return data.
+(So we'll need to define the functions and the data they return.)
 11. **Priority Scoring System**
    - [ ] Something similar to Eisenhower Matrix but with three dimensions
 12. **Goal Notes**